Mother with 2 children in car shot in Port Richmond crossfire

 Police said the car was hit at least six times during the shooting and one bullet struck the woman.

-The woman's 14-year-old daughter and 8-year-old daughter were inside the car, but were not injured.
+The woman's 14-year-old daughter and 8-year-old son were inside the car, but were not injured.

 The victim's mother Valerie Avent rushed to the scene after receiving a panicked phone call from her grandchildren.